-A couple of days ago we travelled from Florence through to Sarzana (which is just out of Cinque Terre), passing directly through Pisa in the process.
+A couple of days ago we travelled from Florence through to Sarzana (which is just out of Cinque Terre), passing directly through Pisa (within the stunning region of Tuscany) in the process.
 Both Nathan and I remember being intrigued by the Leaning Tower of Pisa as youngsters but as adults we’d been told by a number of people that the tower and town itself barely warrant going out of your way to see.

 So with that in mind, is it worth making the trip to see the Leaning Tower?